Phase diagram for a single flexible Stockmayer polymer at zero field: Conclusions

-Although the present phase diagram is only a simple sketch of a much more complex reality, interesting open questions emerge from it.
-One of them is, for instance, whether or not it is possible to find a critical $\eta$ below which in the limit $T \rightarrow 0$ the only ground states are simple closed structures as those found for non-sticky filaments.
-The behaviour of the helicoidal states for $\eta \gg 0.2$ is another issue worth to be studied.
-As pointed out in section \ref{results1aseccio}, helixes are energetically favoured over toroidal conformations for moderate values of $\eta$, but for increasing values of this parameter there is the possibility that helixes convert into toroidal structures quite similar to those observed in semi-flexible non-magnetic chains \cite{2008-binder,2008-higuchi}.
-It is yet unclear if compact helicoidal states will transit to compact globules directly, or rather they will do it via intermediate partially collapsed states where the existence of a third {\em 'triple point'} cannot be discarded.
-The structure of the ground states for the magnetic filaments, and up to which degree they show resemblances with the ground states observed for clusters of Stockmayer-particles\cite{2005-miller}, is also another open question.
-Finally, it will be also interesting to study how the phase diagram changes with the chain length $N$ or with the polydispersity in size of the colloidal particles that form the magnetic filaments.
+Although the present phase diagram is a simple sketch of a much more complex reality, several interesting open questions emerge from it.
+One of them is whether it is possible to find a critical $\eta$ below which the closed-helicoidal transition vanishes.
+The characterisation of the ground stated structures of the magnetic filaments and their comparison with the ground states observed in clusters of free Stockmayer-particles\cite{2005-miller} is also worthwhile to be studied.
+At intermediate temperatures, another challenging issue is to explore whether compact helicoidal states will transit to compact globules directly or via intermediate partially collapsed states, where the existence of a third {\em 'triple point'} cannot be discarded.
+The changes in the phase diagram with colloidal size polydispersity, bond stiffness, and the presence of an external magnetic field, as well as a more elaborate study of the influences of the chain length $N$, are issues which need to be addressed in order to have a proper understanding of those systems.

-A good understanding of the different structures that magnetic filaments may adopt as a function of the interplay of the different interactions involved, and the phase diagram they display, is crucial in order to assess the use of these filaments for new technological applications or as substitutes of current ferrofluids with enhanced properties.
-Magnetic filaments have an enormous potential for new applications, and the characterisation of their properties is an open challenge.
-The present work represents a first step towards the understanding of the magnetic filaments that should stimulate further developments on this subject of increasing scientific interest.
+The knowledge of the different structures that a magnetic filament may adopt as a function of the interplay among the different interactions involved, and its conformational phase diagram, is crucial in order to assess the use of these filaments for new technological applications or as substitutes of current ferrofluids with enhanced properties.
+Magnetic filaments have an enormous potential for new applications, and the characterisation of their properties is still a pending issue.
+We expect the present work to constitute a first step towards the understanding of the magnetic filaments that stimulates further developments on this subject of increasing scientific interest.